C Battery vs. D Battery: The Ultimate Guide

 As one can see, actual capacities greatly depend on the actual discharge current, battery age and temperature, and similar.

-D-Cell Battery Chemistries And Models Comparison Charts
+D-Cell Battery Chemistries And Models Comparison Tables

 Chemistry Typical Label Rechargeable Typical Capacity (Ah) Nominal Voltage (V)